HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 Wilfried Bony arrived at the Welsh club and became an instant bombshell, scoring 16 goals in his first season.
 He continued that form into 2014/15, which turned the head of Manchester City.
 Unable to form a coherent partnership with Sergio Aguero, he faded into the background before moving to Stoke.

-A return to Swansea in 2017 didn’t have the desired effect and the 31-year-old now plays his football in Saudi Arabia.
+A return to Swansea in 2017 didn’t pan out as hoped, scoring just three league goals in two seasons.
 But at least we’ll always have that glorious season and a half.

 Odion Ighalo